Avelo Airlines: ICE Deportation contract

+Security incident

+On November 20, 2025, security researcher Alex Schapiro published a responsible disclosure report detailing a critical vulnerability in Avelo's online reservation system.
+According to the report, an API endpoint allowed access to full reservation records without requiring a passenger last name and lacked rate limiting, making reservation codes susceptible to brute-force enumeration.
+Returned data included passenger personally identifiable information, contact details, Known Traveler Numbers, partial payment information, and complete itineraries.
+Schapiro stated that he notified Avelo on October 15, 2025, and the airline deployed fixes on November 13, 2025.
+He described Avelo's response as professional and cooperative throughout the disclosure process.

 Corporate affairs

 Avelo's headquarters are located at 12 Greenway Plaza in Houston, Texas.

 Destinations

 Avelo operates domestic routes on the East and West Coasts of the United States.
 Prior to rebranding as Avelo, the airline operated ad hoc and on-demand charter services as both Casino Express Airlines and Xtra Airways within the Americas.